 As host of the Saving Thousands radio show, Robert Palmer has heard one common theme among several of his million-plus listeners who say they’re not ready to buy a home: self-doubt.
 “Nobody says, I’m going to retire as a renter.
 I’m going to rent up until the day I die,” said Palmer.
 “Everybody has an image of, at some point in their life, owning real estate.
 Usually what we find is, people have self-limiting beliefs.
 They tell themselves they’ll own a home one day, but not now.
 That “not now” usually comes from people saying things like, “Well, I may move, I’m not sure what my job’s going to do.
 I don’t know where I’m going to end up.
 I don’t want to be tied down.”Homeownership should still be the American dream. - Robert Palmer Click To Tweet

 There are some for whom right now isn’t the best time for owning a home—the key phrase, of course, being “right now.”
 An outspoken advocate for homeownership throughout his show, Palmer believes this should ultimately be everyone’s goal, in particular for the financial benefits.
+People who aspire to one day own a home of their own may want to learn more about new homes in Bluffton and why that area may be the ideal place to plant your family’s flag.
 “When people ask me where they should put their money first, I advise they invest in a home before they invest in anything else.
 I would put owning a home ahead of a 401k, ahead of an IRA.
 When you look at the tax benefits of homeownership for a lot of people, owning a home, that mortgage interest deduction, which they haven’t taken away from us yet, is what pushes you into the realm where you can start to itemize other deductions on your taxes.”

 While some feel this debate is overdone, Palmer believes there’s essentially no debate: homeownership should still be the American dream.
 So as the end of your lease draws near and the conversation begins on whether you should keep renting or start the process of buying your first home, and doubt enters your mind, let the following point join the conversation.